 MESSAGE FROM THE CHIEF

 Welcome to the Division of Immunology and Rheumatology.
-We strive to provide outstanding care for patients with immune-mediated and rheumatic disease, including rheumatoid arthritis, systemic lupus erythematodes, poly- and dermatomyositis, vasculitis and osteoarthritis.
+We strive to provide outstanding care for patients with immune-mediated and rheumatic disease, including rheumatoid arthritis, systemic lupus erythematosus,ankylosing spondylitis, psoriatic arthritis, systemic sclerosis, poly- and dermatomyositis, vasculitis, gout and osteoarthritis.
 We bring the benefit of pioneering research to our patients and educate the next generation of specialists in the diagnosis, treatment and exploration of autoimmune disease.

-We are committed to understand and treat immune-mediated and rheumatic diseases pursuing the highest standards of excellence in research, patient care, and education.
+To understand and treat immune-mediated and rheumatic diseases pursuing excellence in research, patient care, and education.

-To provide comprehensive and transformative care for the prevention, diagnosis and treatment of rheumatic and immune mediated diseases
+- To provide transformative care for the prevention, diagnosis and treatment of immune-mediated and rheumatic diseases

 SUPERIOR TRAINING AND EDUCATION

 The commitment of Stanford has enabled the recruitment of new faculty members to our Division in the past five years, construction of new facilities (the Center for Clinical Sciences Research, (CCSR), and administrative reorganization to provide a critical mass and optimal environment for collaborative research and training within the field of adult rheumatology.